Job Catalog: Talent Management via Skills and Job Mapping

 Reviewing job catalogs is critical for HR leaders to ensure that job descriptions are accurate and up-to-date.

-This is necessary because evolving job roles have gone so far from traditional roles that job descriptions must be redesigned.
+As evolving roles diverge from traditional ones, job descriptions must be redesigned.

-Reviewing job catalogs also allows HR to identify gaps in current job roles and skills to shape their talent strategy more effectively.
+This process supports strategic talent management by helping HR identify gaps in current roles and skills to shape talent strategy more effectively.

 It ensures that the organization is competitive in the job market and can attract and retain skilled talent at a time when layoffs make a daily headline.